sshalem/Spring-Boot/06-Caching/README.md

 Caching is a part of temporary memory (RAM). </br>
 A Cache is :
 * any temporary storage location
-* lies between the application and persistence database
-* or a third-party application that stores the most frequently or recently accessed data </br>
+* lies between the application and persistence database (or a third-party application ) , that stores the most frequently or recently accessed data </br>
 so that future requests for that data can be served faster.

-It lies between the application and persistence database. </br>
-It stores the recently used data that reduces the number of database hits as much as possible. </br>
-In other words, caching is to store data for future reference.

-It increases data retrieval performance by reducing the need to access the underlying slower storage layer.
-Data access from memory is always faster in comparison to fetching data from the database.
-Caching keeps frequently accessed objects, images, and data closer to where you need them, speeding up access by not hitting the database or any third-party application multiple times for the same data and saving monetary costs.
-Data that does not change frequently can be cached.
+It increases `data retrieval performance` , by reducing the need to access the underlying slower storage layer. </br>
+Data access from memory is always faster in comparison to fetching data from the database. </br>
+Caching keeps frequently accessed objects, images, and data closer to where you need them, speeding up access by not hitting the database or any third-party application multiple times for the same data and saving monetary costs. </br>

-The main Purpose of caching is to improve performance. </br>
+Data that does not change frequently can be cached. </br>

 Hibernate supports caching in 2 levels: